vstinner/pythondev/builds.rst

 * Define the ``Py_DEBUG`` macro which enables many runtime checks to ease debug.

+Python built in debug mode is very effecient to detect bugs in C extensions.

 Effects of the Debug Mode:

 * Build Python with assertions (don't set ``NDEBUG`` macro):